mirasecurity/aws/1az-security-eto-trellix-nx/README.md

 _Figure 1: GWLB with Mira ETO and Trellix Network Security Architecture_

 The AWS Gateway Load Balancer routes the Spoke VPC traffic over to the Security VPC for traffic inspection.
-Mira ETO automatically detects SSL, TLS and SSH traffic and can decrypt this traffic in order to send the unencrypted data to one or more security tools.
+Mira ETO automatically detects SSL, TLS and SSH traffic on any port and can decrypt this traffic in order to send the unencrypted data to one or more security tools.
 The decrypted flows may be sent to a passive security tool using GENEVE or VXLAN tunnels.
 Decrypted data is sent to security tools with the same packet header details as the original encrypted flow encapsulated within the tunnel.
 Both outbound and inbound TLS flows can be decrypted using Certificate Authority resign or using existing server certificates and keys.

 ![Figure 2: GWLB Mira ETO Dashboard](../images/ETO-dashboard.png)
 _Figure 2: Mira ETO Dashboard showing decryption policy actions_